NikolayKotovanalytics/finance-eda-sales-analysis/README.md

 See `/data/dataset_description.md` for full schema and details.

 ### Acknowledgements / AI Assistance
-This project was developed with the assistance of AI tools.
+This project was developed with the assistance of AI tools - ChatGPT (OpenAI).

-ChatGPT (OpenAI) 5.3 was used for:

-- code debugging and optimization suggestions
-- reviewing Python and SQL queries
-- improving data visualization implementation
-- proofreading and refining sections of the project documentation (README)

 All analysis design, interpretation of results, and final implementation decisions were performed by the author.
 AI assistance was used strictly as a development aid, similar to consulting documentation or technical forums.